 - Jim Delahanty, Player-manager (1915)

-By next season the Hartford franchise was purchased by baseball magnates William J. Tracy of Bristol and Thomas Reilly of Meriden.
-Reilly acted as manager and the Senators rejoined the Connecticut League of 1903.
-Hartford’s team consisted of an entirely new roster with the exception of Ira Thomas who returned as catcher.
-Fresh signees included Walter Ahearn of New Haven, Bill Luby of Meriden and Billy Derwin of Waterbury.
-A talented infield featured Larry Battam at third base and captain Bert Daly at second base.
-However the Senators struggled mightily and finished last in the league.
+In 1903, the Hartford franchise was purchased by magnates William J. Tracy of Bristol and Thomas Reilly of Meriden.
+The Senators rejoined the Connecticut League and Reilly acted as manager.
+The team consisted of a fresh roster, except for Ira Thomas who returned as catcher.
+New signees included Walter Ahearn of New Haven, Bill Luby of Meriden and Billy Derwin of Waterbury.
+The infield featured Larry Battam at third base and captain Bert Daly at second base.
+Hartford struggled during their rebuild and ended up last in the league.

-Before the 1904 season, Thomas Reilly was elected Mayor of Meriden and sold his shares of the Hartford club to William J. Tracy.
-As sole owner of the Senators (and later President of the Connecticut League), Tracy appointed his friend and Bristol barbershop owner John E. Kennedy as manager.
-The only man to return from the previous season was second baseman Bert Daly.
+Before the 1904 season, Thomas Reilly was elected Mayor of Meriden.
+Then he sold his shares in the Hartford club to William J. Tracy.
+As sole owner of the Senators (and later President of the Connecticut League), Tracy appointed his friend and Bristol-based barber John E. Kennedy as manager.
+The only man to reappear from the previous season was second baseman Bert Daly.
 New players like Bill Foxen, Bill Karns and Tom Bannon entered the fold.
-The Senators had a below average season record (53-61), and Hartford’s decades-long championship drought continued.
+The Senators had a losing record (53-61), and Hartford’s decades-long championship drought continued.

 In September of 1904, Hartford was introduced to James H. Clarkin, proprietor of the Senators for the next 24 years.
-When Tracy decided to sell the club, Clarkin and Daly stepped in as owners.
-Clarkin leased Wethersfield Avenue Grounds for the next six years at a rate of $600 per year.
-Hartford fans took special trolleys to the highly regarded and well-kept baseball grounds.
-Starring for the club were pitching prospect, Pete Wilson of Springfield, Massachussetts, and shortstop Harry Noyes of New Haven.
-In Clarkin’s first season as proprietor, the Senators of 1905 won a majority of their games (58-55).
+When Tracy decided to sell the club, Clarkin and Daly became owners.
+Clarkin leased Wethersfield Avenue Grounds for the next six years for $600 per year.
+Hartford fans took special trolleys to the well-kept Wethersfield Avenue Grounds.
+Starring for the club were pitching prospect, Pete Wilson of Springfield, Massachusetts, and shortstop Harry Noyes of New Haven.
+In Clarkin’s first season as owner, the Senators of 1905 had a winning record (58-55).

-Proprietor Clarkin sought to retool the Senators by hiring veteran leadership for 1908.
-During the offseason, Thomas Dowd, a former major league journeyman was named manager and assumed all baseball operations.
-Dowd lured players to Hartford such as Ray Fisher, a pitching phenom, Hank Schumann, a sturdy moundsman, Bob Connery, a muscle bound first baseman, Earle Gardner, a second basemen destined for the New York Yankees and Chick Evans, an 18 year old who threw a perfect game for the Senators on July 21,1908.
-They were Hartford’s finest team to date, and yet they lost the championship to Springfield by a mere half game.
+Proprietor Clarkin sought to retool Hartford by hiring veteran leadership for 1908.
+During the offseason, Thomas Dowd, a big league journeyman and assumed managerial duties and all baseball operations.
+Dowd lured players such as Ray Fisher, a pitching phenom, Hank Schumann, a reliable strike-thrower and Bob Connery, a muscle-bound first baseman.
+There was also Earle Gardner, a second basemen destined for the New York Yankees and Chick Evans, an 18 year old who threw a perfect game for the Senators on July 21, 1908.
+Hartford had its finest team to date, but lost to Springfield by a half game in the last days of the season.

 A disappointing conclusion to Hartford’s 1908 season lit a fire under the Senators in 1909.
 Clarkin appointed Bob Connery player-manager in place of Thomas Dowd who reportedly struggled with alcoholism.
 New additions Jimmy Hart and Jack Wanner led the squad in batting.
-With masterful pitching and defense, Connery’s crew captured first place and remained there for the majority of the season.
-Hartford finally won their first Connecticut League championship by outlasting the runner-ups of Holyoke.
-On September 13, 1909, the Senators were honored with a parade on Main Street, a ceremony in front of Connecticut’s Old State House, a musical performance at Hartford Theater and a late night banquet at Hotel Garde.
+With masterful pitching and defense, Connery’s crew captured first place.
+Hartford outlasted second place Holyoke and finally won their first championship.
+On September 13, 1909, the Senators were honored with a parade on Main Street, a ceremony outside Connecticut’s Old State House, a musical performance at Hartford Theater and a late night banquet at Hotel Garde.

-In 1910, Hartford was the envy of minor league baseball as the Connecticut League pennant was flown on over Hartford Baseball Park.
-The facility was the prettiest in the circuit with a smooth playing surface, clubhouse and refreshment booth.
-Meanwhile Clarkin further delegated his duties as owner and created the Hartford Baseball Club Board of Strategy to scout ballplayers.
-Roster additions included mound men Buck O’Brien and Carl Lundgren as well as infielders John Vann and Gus Soffel.
-Incumbent player-manager Bob Connery brought aboard fellow St. Louis native Wally Rehg, a rookie utility man later dubbed the world’s sassiest player.
-Amid high expectations, the Senators underachieved to fourth place, six games behind the title winners of Waterbury.
+In 1910, the Senators were the envy of the Connecticut League.
+A pennant flag flew over the pristine Hartford Baseball Park.
+The venue had a smooth playing surface, player clubhouses and concession stands.
+Meanwhile, Clarkin further delegated his duties by creating the Hartford Baseball Club Board of Strategy.
+The group devised plans and scouted players like pitchers Buck O’Brien and Carl Lundgren.
+Though it was player-manager Bob Connery who picked up a rookie from St. Louis, Wally Rehg who was later dubbed the world’s sassiest player.
+Amid high expectations, the Senators underachieved to fourth place – six games behind first place Waterbury.

-Before the 1911 season, Connecticut League officials increased the championship purse from $25 to $100.
-That year, rookie outfielder Hugh High rose to local stardom by posting a .302 batting average in 431 at bats.
-Former Boston Doves pitcher Tom McCarthy only played half of the season, yet he twirled his way to 15 wins.
-Hartford welcomed back Harry Noyes and Pete Wilson after playing elsewhere, but both underperformed.
-A low point of the season came when arrest warrants were issued for nine Hartford players including manager Connery, when they were found drinking alcohol on a Sunday at a hotel party on Lighthouse Point, New Haven.
-The Senators would fall short of the ultimate league prize but finished in a respectable third place.
+Before the 1911 season, Connecticut League officials increased the championship purse from $25 to $100 to attract better talent.
+That year, rookie outfielder Hugh High rose to local stardom by hitting for a .302 average in 431 at bats.
+Former Boston Doves pitcher Tom McCarthy only played half of the season, yet he twirled 15 wins.
+A low point for the club came when they were caught drinking alcohol on a Sunday at Lighthouse Point in New Haven.
+Arrest warrants were issued for nine Hartford players including manager Connery but the charges were later dropped.
+The Senators fell short of a title but finished in a respectable third place.

-As winter descended on Hartford, proprietor Clarkin renewed his lease of the Wethersfield Avenue Grounds for ten more years and built a big league caliber grandstand.
-When the 1912 season began, Bob Connery suited up for his final managerial campaign.
-He would later discover Rogers Hornsby as a scout for the St. Louis Cardinals.
-Before departing, Connery signed Benny Kauff to a one-year deal who batted .321 in 53 games played.
-Hugh High led the Connecticut League in hits with 145, 5 of them homers, over 121 games.
-Si McDonald served as primary catcher in his second year with the club and captained the Senators to second place.
+As winter descended on Hartford, Jim Clarkin renewed his lease of the Wethersfield Avenue Grounds for ten more years.
+He then built the largest grandstand in the league to seat more spectators.
+When the 1912 season began, Bob Connery suited up for his last managerial campaign.
+Connery would later discover Rogers Hornsby as a scout for the St. Louis Cardinals.
+Hartford also added Benny Kauff who batted .321 in 53 games.
+Hugh High led the Connecticut League with 145 base hits and 5 homers.
+Si McDonald served as primary catcher and captained Hartford to second place.

-At an offseason meeting President Jim O’Rourke and loop officials renamed the Connecticut League to the Eastern Association, reflecting the inclusion of three Massachussetts clubs.
-In preparation for the 1913 season, the Senators announced Si McDonald as Hartford’s new player-manager.
+At an offseason meeting, President Jim O’Rourke and Connecticut League officials renamed the loop the Eastern Association, reflecting the inclusion of three Massachusetts clubs.
+In preparation for the 1913 season, the Senators announced Si McDonald as Hartford’s player-manager.
 Important acquisitions were shortstop, Bill Morley, second baseman, Jim Curry and first baseman, Mickey Keliher.
-Centerfielder Benny Kauff had one of the best seasons in Hartford baseball history, leading the league with 176 hits and a .345 batting average.
-Behind superior pitching, the Senators dominated their way to 83 wins and another triumphant league championship.
+Center fielder Benny Kauff had one of the Senators’ best seasons, leading the league with 176 hits and a .345 batting average.
+Behind superior hitting and pitching, Hartford won 83 games and another triumphant league championship.

-Most of Hartford’s championship players were resigned for the 1914 season.
-Si McDonald became full-time manager while Hartford born Jack Muldoon was promoted to starting catcher.
-McDonald was eventually deposed midyear by proprietor Clarkin, who assigned the job to Dan O’Neil, a veteran manager from Holyoke.
-New arrivals Ed Barney and Jack Hoey were the club’s most productive hitters.
+Most of Hartford’s title winners appeared again in 1914.
+Si McDonald became full-time manager while Hartford-born Jack Muldoon was promoted to starting catcher.
+Eventually McDonald was deposed by owner Clarkin, who assigned the job to a veteran manager, Dan O’Neil.
+New arrivals Ed Barney and Jack Hoey were Hartford’s most productive hitters.
 Pitchers Clyde Geist and Fred Rieger carved out brilliant seasons and were among the league leaders in wins.
-When the Eastern Association wrapped, Hartford had achieved their tenth consecutive winning season, but ultimately finished in fifth place.
+When the Eastern Association wrapped, the Senators had completed a tenth consecutive season with a winning record.

-In 1915, proprietor Clarkin decided to abandon the Eastern Association.
-Instead he enrolled the Senators in the Colonial League; a minor league loosely affiliated with the infamous Federal League.
-Shortly before the season, 36 year old infielder Jim Delahanty was named Hartford’s player-manager.
-Delahanty mashed a .379 batting average, was the league’s most valuable player and led the Senators to the Colonial League title.
-Also on the squad were Federal League players who previously performed for the Brooklyn Tip Tops and the Newark Pepper clubs.
-A mix of outcast big leaguers won Hartford its third minor league baseball championship and the Senators ended their early years on a high note.
+In 1915, proprietor Clarkin abandoned the Eastern Association.
+Instead, he entered Hartford into the Colonial League, loosely affiliated with the infamous Federal League.
+Shortly before the season, 36 year old infielder Jim Delahanty was named player-manager.
+He mashed a .379 batting average, earned MVP of the league and led the Senators to the Colonial League pennant.
+Other players on the squad were former Federal Leaguers with the Brooklyn Tip Tops and the Newark Pepper.
+A mix of outcasts won Hartford its third pennant during a span of six years.

 Sources